hpc/charliecloud/doc/tutorial.rst

 Charliecloud supports multiple builders.
 In this workshop, we are using ch-image, which comes with Charliecloud, but you can also use others, e.g. Docker or Podman.

-Note: ch-image is a big deal because it is completely unprivileged1, which is important in environments like ours.
+Note: ch-image is a big deal because it is completely unprivileged, which is important in environments like ours.
 Other builders run as root or require setuid root helper programs; this raises a number of security questions.